garden-labs/garden-labs-program-library/docs/pages/background.md

 Previously, Solana NFTs only operated through Metaplex's on-chain programs.
 This allowed Solana's NFT ecosystem to blossom faster than anyone imagined.
 But in the long-run, the key primative of web3 cannot exist in a single program.
 NFTs will underpin domain names, user profiles, social graphs, digital real estate, and more.
 NFT projects will have different needs, and developers need to be able to **permissionlessly innovate** on features.

 In CS101, you learn that when different programs need to operate together but maintain separate features and implementations, you build an _interface_.
-Enter the Token Metadata Interface – Solana's interface for NFTs.
+Enter the Token Metadata Interface – Solana's new interface for NFTs shipping with Token-2022.
 The interface describes a set of instructions and accounts that your metadata program needs to implement:

 ```
 pub fn initialize(